Obstetrics & Gynecology

 The OB/GYN Residency program is organized by the Program Director, Dr. Paul Burcher and Associate Residency Program Director, Dr. Patricia Reddy.

-The teaching staff consists of six Perinatologists, three Maternal Fetal Medicine Fellows, two Reproductive Endocrinologists, three Gynecologic Oncologists, three Gynecologic Oncology Fellows, eight robotic surgeons, a laborist group, four clinic preceptors, two Urogynecologists, and an Adolescent/Pediatric Gynecologist.
+The teaching staff consists of six Perinatologists, two Maternal Fetal Medicine Fellows, two Reproductive Endocrinologists, three Gynecologic Oncologists, three Gynecologic Oncology Fellows, eight robotic surgeons, a laborist group, four clinic preceptors, two Urogynecologists, and an Adolescent/Pediatric Gynecologist.
 In addition, the residency program has 15 highly-trained and dedicated clinical teaching faculty, six midwives, and two CRNPs.

 While residency is a time where patient care and education are occurring simultaneously, we understand that residents need to learn by doing, but also by having time to learn in didactic sessions as well.
 Residents have education sessions every morning as part of morning report, and a half day of protected didactics every Wednesday.
 Two senior residents work with leadership to design and organize the teaching schedule based upon the CREOG 11th edition curriculum.
-We incorporate both problem and case-based learning, as well as having skill sessions, multidisciplinary simulations, OSCE, journal club, and patient communication education sessions.
+We incorporate both problem and case-based learning, as well as having skill sessions, multidisciplinary simulations, journal club, and patient communication education sessions.
 We have a robust “boot camp” curriculum for incoming residents to prepare them for functioning and learning efficiently in the clinical environment.

 WellSpan has made the commitment to residency education because it wants well trained physicians as part of its communities and organization.
 Many of the faculty, including subspecialists, did some part of their training here, and chose to stay or return.
 Every service is capable of functioning safely without residents, which is why we are able to offer educational time every week, in addition to several full day educational and community building experiences throughout the year.
 Our residents work hard, but our resident surveys confirm that they recognize that we are prioritizing education over service.